The German Buildings Energy Act and the EU’s Energy Performance of Buildings Directive

 Runtime: since 2021

-Our mission: Support for the further development of the German Buildings Energy Act
+Our mission: to support the further development of the GEG

-New regulatory frameworks for the building sector came into force with publication of the EU’s Energy Performance of Buildings Directive (EPBD) in May 2024.
-These must be transposed into German law.
-The German Buildings Energy Act will need to harmonise both the achievement of targets and a transformation pathway that is simultaneously economically viable and socially acceptable.
+With the publication of the European Energy Performance of Buildings Directive (EPBD) in May 2024, a new regulatory framework for the buildings sector has come into force.
+This must be transposed into German law.
+The Building Energy Act (GEG) and, in future, the Building Modernisation Act (GModG) must strike a balance between achieving the targets and ensuring a transformation pathway that is both economically viable and socially acceptable.

-- the creation of the methodological prerequisites for the further development of the Buildings Energy Act,
+- establish the methodological foundations for the further development of the GEG and, in future, the GModG,

-- the development of proposals for requirements for new and existing buildings,
+- draw up proposals for requirements for new buildings and the existing building stock,

-- the creation of further analyses, for example, on implementation, social compatibility and neighbourhood solutions.
+- carry out further analyses, for example on implementation, social acceptability and neighbourhood-level solutions.

 Our approach: Analyses and recommendations for action